fhiso/tsc-governance/board/by-laws.md

 ### 15.1 Call for Nominations

-The Nominating Committee shall secure proposals for nominations for elected Directors by preparing a call for nominations distributed to all FHISO voting members.
+The Nominating Committee shall secure proposals for nominations for elected Officers by preparing a call for nominations distributed to all FHISO voting members.
 The request shall clearly indicate, describe, and present requirements of the positions for which nominations are being requested, in accordance with the FHISO Manual.
 The request shall